sahilbathlaofficial/travel/_posts/2017-01-02-gujarat-trident.md

 </div>

 **Word of caution**:- Don't be too adventurous, if you go beyond a certain point you will find quicksand.

 After walking back, we had breakfast somewhere in the local market which turns into a festival in evening.
 I tried Dabeli here, something I had never had.
 We then we went on to checkin in our tents and slept till evening.

 The temperature was about (25 degree celsius) by then and it got more hotter as we approached noon.
 So I suggest bringing in all kind of clothes as temperature vary a lot between day & night in Kutch.

 Evening was all about visiting the same place again, only difference was that there a lot of people around and place was all lit up.
-As it was getting cold we went back around 9pm, had our dinner and sat around the campfire where our caretakers arranged from some tradition Gujarati folk music.
+As it was getting cold we went back around 9pm, had our dinner and sat around the campfire.
+Our caretakers arranged for some tradition Gujarati folk music.

 ### Day 2 (Kutch-Kalo Dungar-Junagadh)